balder-dev/balder/doc/source/basics/fixtures.rst

 .. note::

     You can also omit the ``yield`` command.
-But with this, balder assumes that no teardown code is available.
+But with this, Balder assumes that no teardown code is available.

 Execution-Level
 ---------------